Conservation Value Program

 How do I know if my project will qualify?

-All customers wanting to participate in the program must submit a completed Conservation Value application and "Exhibit A" to Tampa Electric during the preliminary engineering analysis.
+To qualify, customers' must submit a Conservation Value rebate application and a Demand and Energy Calculations form to Tampa Electric during the preliminary engineering analysis.
 Tampa Electric will review and analyze the application and will notify the customer if the peak-demand reduction energy conservation measure or technology qualifies for the rebate by issuing a pre-qualification certificate.

 Energy conservation measures or technologies that have a payback of less than two years will not qualify and NO rebates will be approved.
 An important note – if any equipment to support the demand reduction energy conservation measure is purchased prior to the date of issuance of the pre-qualification certificate, no rebate will be paid.